ShizukaDonaghue/luve/README.md

 ### Brand Name Entry

 Currently, a new brand name can only be added from the admin panel.
-It would be essential for the business to have this functionality without having to access the admin panel so that they can easily broden the range of products they offer.
+It would be essential for the business to have this functionality without having to access the admin panel so that they can easily broaden the range of products they offer.
 This is from User Story [#91](https://github.com/ShizukaDonaghue/luve/issues/91).

 ### Delivery Fee Updates